isabella232/offer-decisioning.en/help/offer-library/using/creating-personalized-offers.md

     ![](assets/create_offer.png)

-1. Specify the offer's name as well as its start  end date and time.
+1. Specify the offer's name as well as its start and end date and time.
 You can also associate one or several existing tag(s) to the offer, allowing you to search and organize the Offer Library more easily.

-    offers attributes ?
-TBD, need some input

     ![](assets/offer_details.png)

+    >[!NOTE]
+    >
+    >The **[!UICONTROL Offer attributes]** section allows you to associate key value pairs with the offer for reporting and analysis purposes.

 1. Add one or multiple reprensentations for your offer using the **[!UICONTROL Add representation]** button.